Carreau/phd-dissertation/parts/roleofactin.rst

 To regulate polymerisation, cells also have the possibility to reduce or stop the polymerisation.
-To achieve this, some proteins will bind to the growing end of actin filament and prevent the addition of new monomers.  `Capping Protein` (CP) being one particular example that will specifically bind to the barbed end of a growing filament and  prevent here from growing.
+To achieve this, some proteins will bind to the growing end of actin filaments and prevent the addition of new monomers.  `Capping Protein` (CP) being one particular example that will specifically bind to the barbed end of a growing filament and  prevent it from growing.
 Capping proteins are necessary to prevent polymerisation of actin in undesired area and are essential for the structure and mechanical properties of actin gel :cite:`Kawska2012`. `Gelsoline` is another example of capping protein, that